RichTeaMan/eatsy/readme.md

 ./gradlew generateRandomRecipes
 ```

 This executes a custom gradle task that generates a random number of recipes (between 1 and 15) which then get posted to your local application's `addRecipe` endpoint.
+This can be executed as many times as needed to reach the level of test data required.

 ## Project Structure and configuration